haxii/fastproxy/example/convertingproxy/benchmark/benchmark.md

 ## Benchmark With Socks SuperProxy

-Test with a local socks5 server
+Test with a local socks5 proxy server and a local http server

 ### Fastproxy